drone-ah/wordsonsand/blog/_posts/2009-03-09-making-twitter-better.md

 **Reliability & Performance**

-I don\'t know the architecture / infrastructure of twitter but having used it fairly heavily over the last few days, have noticed intermittent outages.
+I don't know the architecture / infrastructure of twitter but having used it fairly heavily over the last few days, have noticed intermittent outages.
 This has to be solved.
 Not just in the short term, but in the medium and long term.
 Twitter has to be a service that just works.
 All websites suffer glitches and